AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 ---
 # Certification journey for Adobe Analytics Business Practitioner expert

-Learn how to become certified as an Adobe Business Practitioner expert.
+Learn how to become a certified Analytics Business Practitioner expert.

+## Minimum experience:

-## You should have:
+You should have:

 * 2 years' experience in digital analytics with a marketing background
 * An in-depth understanding of digital analytics metrics and dimensions